strifel/mampf.link/README.md

 ## Why?
 We order food quite a lot in groups.
 There was a lot of complaining from the people needing to coordinate the ordering process, that this is quite a tedious job.
-This tool is here to replace the countless manuel tables and chat groups that people use to coordinate the order taking and finances.
+This tool is here to replace the countless manual tables and chat groups that people use to coordinate the order taking and finances.

 ## Self-Host